yasirbhutta/yasirbhutta.github.io/python/docs/classes/practice-and-progress/true-false-classes.md

     prompt: The `pi` attribute is a class attribute of the `Circle` class.
     answer: True
 answers:
-    - True
-    - True
+    - ✅ True.
-    - False
+    - ✅ True.
+    - ❌ False.
+Instance attributes are unique to each object.
+It’s class attributes that are shared.
-    - True
+    - ✅ True.
+    - ❌ False.
+Class attributes are defined outside the constructor, directly in the class body.
-    - True
+    - ✅ True.

 resources:
     - name: Learn Classes and Objects